hellotellow/vault-on-google-kubernetes-engine/README.md

 # Vault on Google Kubernetes Engine

+## [DEPRECATED] This repo is used for the production setup, but will be replaced by https://github.com/hellotellow/vault.

 This tutorial walks you through provisioning a multi-node [HashiCorp Vault](https://www.vaultproject.io) cluster on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine).

 ## Cluster Features